 6.4.
-Using Addresses, Arrays, Vectors, Structures, and Unions
+Using Addresses, Arrays, and Vectors

 Using scalar variables as operands is straightforward.
-The interesting capabilities begin with addresses, arrays, vectors, structures and unions.
+The interesting capabilities begin with addresses, arrays, and vectors.

 6.4.1.
 Addresses as Operands

 Address arithmetic is performed using integer arithmetic and logical instructions.
 Examples include pointer arithmetic and pointer comparisons.
 All addresses and address computations are byte-based; there is no support for C-style pointer arithmetic.